Structured data checker

 Check if your page has Schema.org markup and which data types are used

-This only checks Schema.org markup.
-For a comprehensive analysis, use the full page check.
+This check only covers Schema.org markup.
+For a full picture of your page, run a page audit.

 Structured data is special markup that helps search engines better understand page content.
 The Schema.org standard describes hundreds of entity types: products, articles, organizations, recipes, events, FAQ, and more.
 When a search engine recognizes the markup, it can display a rich snippet — with ratings, prices, dates, or answers directly in search results.